-Serious side effects and what to do about them Symptom / effect Talk to your healthcare professional Stop taking drug and Only if severe In all cases get immediate medical help COMMON Panic attacks: sudden intense fear and discomfort ٧ RARE Angle-closure glaucoma (eye condition that can cause damage to the optic nerve): increased pressure in your eyes, sudden eye pain, eye and head pain, swelling or redness in or around the eye, hazy or blurred vision, sudden loss of sight.
-V New or worsened emotional or behavioural problems: feeling angry, aggressive, worried, agitated, hostile or impulsive, feeling violent, feeling like you are ٧
+Talk to your health ncare professional Stop taking this drug

-Serious sid de effects and what to do about them Talk to your healthcare professional Stop taking drug and Symptom / effect Only if severe In all cases get immediate medical help not yourself or that you are less inhibited.
-Seizures (fits): loss of consciousness with uncontrollable shaking. ٧ Severe allergic reaction: redness, itching, blistering, or swelling of your skin, hives, burning, stinging, swelling of the lips, face, eyes or tongue, difficulty breathing or swallowing, wheezing, shortness of breath, collapse, severe muscle or joint pains, or loss of consciousness. ٧ Severe skin reactions (Stevens-Johnson Syndrome, acute generalised exanthematous pustulosis, and erythema multiforme): any combination of itchy skin rash, redness, blistering and peeling of the skin and/or inside of the lips, eyes, mouth, nasal passages or genitals, accompanied by fever, chills, headache, cough, body aches or swollen glands, joint pain, yellowing of the skin or eyes, dark urine.
-V Systemic lupus erythematosus (SLE) and Cutaneous lupus erythematosus (CLE): red blotchy rash mainly on the face which may be accompanied by fatigue, pain or swelling in joints, muscle pain, fever, nausea, or loss of appetite.
-V Thoughts of death or suicide: thoughts or actions about hurting or killing yourself or other people. ٧ VERY RARE
+Frequency/Side Effect/Symptom Only if severe In all cases and get immediate medical help

-Serious side effects and what to do about them
+Angle-closure glaucoma (eye

-Talk to your healt Stop taking drug and
+condition that can cause damage

-Symptom / effect Only if severe In all cases get immediate medical help
+to the optic nerve): increased

-Hallucinations, delusions or
+pressure in your eyes, sudden eye V

-paranoia (sensing or believing V
+pain, eye and head pain, swelling V

-thing that are not there).
+or redness in or around the eye,

-Hypertension (high blood
+hazy or blurred vision, sudden loss

-pressure): shortness of breath,
+of sight.

-fatigue, dizziness, fainting, chest
+New or worsened emotional or

-pain or pressure, swelling in your ٧
+behavioural problems: feeling

-ankles and legs, bluish colour to
+angry, aggressive, worried,

-your lips and skin, racing pulse, or
+agitated, hostile or impulsive, \checkmark

-heart palpitations.
+feeling violent, feeling like you are

-Hyponatremia (low blood sodium):
+not yourself or that you are less

-tiredness, weakness, confusion,
+inhibited.

-muscular twitching, achy, stiff or V
+Seizures (fits): loss of

-uncoordinated muscles, seizure, or
+consciousness with uncontrollable V

-coma.
+shaking.

-Liver disorders (including hepatitis
+Severe allergic reaction: redness,

-and jaundice): yellowing of the skin
+itching, blistering, or swelling of

-or eyes, dark urine, pale stools, V
+your skin, hives, burning, stinging,

-abdominal pain, nausea, vomiting,
+swelling of the lips, face, eyes or

-loss of appetite, or itching.
+tongue, difficulty breathing or V

-Mania: elevated or irritable mood,
+swallowing, wheezing, shortness of

-talking fast, taking more risks, V
+breath, collapse, severe muscle or

-needing less sleep, or racing V
+joint pains, or loss of

-thoughts.
+consciousness.

-Poor blood sugar control ٧
+Severe skin reactions: any

-Serotonin toxicity (also known as
+combination of itchy skin rash,

-serotonin syndrome): a feeling of
+redness, blistering and peeling of

-agitation or restlessness, flushing,
+the skin and/or inside of the lips,

-muscle twitching, involuntary eye V
+eyes, mouth, nasal passages or

-movements, heavy sweating, high
+genitals, accompanied by fever,

-body temperature (above 38°C), or
+chills, headache, cough, body V

-rigid muscles.
+aches or swollen glands, joint pain,

-UNKNOWN
+yellowing of the skin or eyes, dark

-Brugada syndrome (serious heart
+urine, shortness of breath, chest

-problem): dizziness, fainting, fast
+pain or discomfort, feeling thirsty,

-heartbeat, palpitations, abnormal V
+urinating less often, less urine.

-heartbeat, seizures (fits), abnormal
+Talk to your healt Stop taking this drug Frequency/Side Effect/Symptom Only if severe In all cases and get immediate medical help Systemic lupus erythematosus (SLE) and Cutaneous lupus erythematosus (CLE): red blotchy rash mainly on the face which may be accompanied by fatigue, pain or swelling in joints, muscle pain, fever, nausea, or loss of appetite.
+V Thoughts of death or suicide: thoughts or actions about hurting or killing yourself or other people.
+V Very rare Hallucinations, delusions or paranoia (sensing or believing thing that are not there). ٧ Hypertension (high blood pressure): shortness of breath, fatigue, dizziness, fainting, chest pain or pressure, swelling in your ankles and legs, bluish colour to your lips and skin, racing pulse, or heart palpitations. v Hyponatremia (low blood sodium): tiredness, weakness, confusion, muscular twitching, achy, stiff or uncoordinated muscles, seizure, or coma.
+V Liver disorders (including hepatitis and jaundice): yellowing of the skin or eyes, dark urine, pale stools, abdominal pain, nausea, vomiting, loss of appetite, or itching.
+V Mania: elevated or irritable mood, talking fast, taking more risks, needing less sleep, or racing thoughts.
+V Poor blood sugar control V Serotonin toxicity (also known as serotonin syndrome): a feeling of agitation or restlessness, flushing, muscle twitching, involuntary eye v

-breathing while sleeping.
+Frequency/Side Effect/Symptom Talk to your healthcare professional Stop taking this drug Only if severe In all cases and get immediate medical help movements, heavy sweating, high body temperature (above 38°C), or rigid muscles.
+Unknown Brugada syndrome (serious heart problem): dizziness, fainting, fast heartbeat, palpitations, abnormal heartbeat, seizures (fits), abnormal breathing while sleeping.
+V